VigorousyT/Advance_Hateful_meme_detecter/README.md

 # Automated Detection of Hateful Content in Memes Using Deep Learning App
 # Created by
 # Harsh Yadav
-# student of Master of Science in Computer Science at University of Lucknow.
+# Student of Master of Science in Computer Science at the University of Lucknow.
-# project under the guidence of Dr. S.P.
+# project under the guidance of Dr. S.P.
 Kannojia

-This application uses AI model to detect hateful content in memes.
+This application uses an AI model to detect hateful content in memes.
 It combines image and text analysis to identify potentially harmful content.

 ## Prerequisites